o3o/bindbc-raylib/README.md

 $ git describe --tags
 3.0.0-70-g72443f8f
 ```
-The tagged 3.0.0 release is older (April 1)
+The tagged 3.0.0 release is older (April 1):
 ```
 $ git log 3.0.0
 commit 7ef114d1da2c34a70bba5442497103441647d8f3 (tag: 3.0.0)
 Author: Ray <raysan5@gmail.com>
 Date:   Wed Apr 1 11:07:01 2020 +0200
 ```
-and is somewhat different from the version used here.
+and is somewhat different from the version used here.__Do not use__

 2. Compile shared library (see [raylib wiki](https://github.com/raysan5/raylib/wiki))
 ```